 China Seas, 1935

 China Seas from 1935 is a replay of Red Dust of 1932.
-Both films feature Jean Harlow and Clark Gable with onscreen characters in the same jam (she's a tramp and he's confused about whether he should make an honorable woman of her), though Gables role in China Seas has a higher rank in society.
-He's a sea captain here instead of a plantation manager as in Red Dust, where he toiled away in the working part of the British Empire, sweating and yelling at the native workers.
-In China Seas he's impeccably clean and usually dressed in white, though yelling at everyone, which had by 1935 become an important part of his acting persona, is in abundance here.
+Both films feature Jean Harlow and Clark Gable with onscreen characters in the same jam (she's a tramp and he's confused about whether he should make an honorable woman of her), though Gables role in China Seas (sea captain Alan Gaskell) places him in a higher rank in society than Dennis Carson, the plantation manager from 1932.
+In the 1932 film, he toiled away in the working part of the British Empire, sweating and yelling at the native workers.
+In China Seas he's impeccably clean and usually dressed in white, though still yelling at everyone, which had by 1935 become an important part of Gable's acting style, and it is in abundance here.

-Harlow plays her character attacking the same problem as the one from Red Dust, which is how to get Gable to take her seriously.
-As part of her strategem, she manipulates the infatuated Wallace Beery (as Jamesy MacArdle), pretending to take up with him once the pedigreed Rosalind Russell (as Sybil) has climbed aboard the ship and has begun to take up all of Gable's attention.
+Harlow plays her character as attacking the same problem as the one from Red Dust, which is how to get Gable to take her seriously.
+As part of her strategem, she manipulates fellow ship passenger Wallace Beery (as Jamesy MacArdle), pretending to take up with him (he is immediately infatuatied once Harlow start laying on her attention) as part of Harlow's competition against the pedigreed Rosalind Russell (as Sybil) who has come aboard the ship and has begun to take up all of Gable's attention.

 Rosaland Russell (in a role not that dissimilar from the one played by Mary Astor in Red Dust) is stuck with the helpless task of being second-fiddle to the glimmering Harlow who gets to have all the humor and is put in the most danger.